hyunbini/Project/README.md

 ## About Repository
-Repository that collects and uploads only the final files of various ai competitions and term projects conducted in the class curriculum
+Repository that collects and uploads only the final files of various AI competitions and term projects conducted in the class curriculum

 ## About Language